theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/causality1.md

 $$\mathbb{E}[Y \mid do(X = x)] = \sum_z \mathbb{E}[Y \mid X = x, Z = z] \cdot P(Z = z)$$

-In practice with regression, if we adjust for the right $Z$, the coefficient on $X$ estimates the causal effect.
+In practice with regression, if we adjust for the right $Z$, the coefficient on $X$ estimates the causal effect (ATE).

 The `daggity` package has several helpful functions: